mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 **PLAYERS' INFORMATION**
 The players are hired by the chief recruiter as a freelancer crew on a world in the Regina Subsector (preferably Efate, but it could be any world).
 The pay offered is Cr6,000 per month per crew member, plus 1% of the value of all items salvaged for the entire group of freelancers.
 In all, a lucrative deal.
-The salaries are high because salvag- ing has such danger attached to it that “hazard pay” is offered.
+The salaries are high because salvag-ing has such danger attached to it that “hazard pay” is offered.

 They are taken to the HQ of Spinward Salvage on Efate, and treated to a massive dinner with much free-flowing mead.
 The players are taken the next morning via Modular Cutter into orbit, and are transferred to the ship they